-It found that mid-size electric cars cost £832 a month to buy and run, compared with £911 for diesels and £963 for petrol.
+It found that mid-size electric cars cost £832 a month to buy and run, compared with £911 for diesel and £963 for petrol.
 Mid-sized models included the Tesla Model 3, Britain’s best-selling electric car, along with the BMW 3 and Audi A4.

 Take a look here at the 2nd hand Tesla we have available at Electric Cars UK

-Among small cars, battery powered models were marginally more expensive, costing £657 a month compared with £645 (diesel) and £642 (petrol), it was claimed.
+Among small cars, battery-powered models were marginally more expensive, costing £657 a month compared with £645 (diesel) and £642 (petrol), it was claimed.

 In that category, the study said those driving electric vehicles achieved a “lower total cost of ownership” than a petrol or diesel equivalent “from 48 months onwards”.
 Compact cars in the study included the Nissan Leaf, the Peugeot 308 and Vauxhall Astra.